A Visitor’s Guide to using Sydney Opal Card

 - Using public buses to cover the HOHO route

 - Day trips you can take using Sydney Trains

 - Barangaroo to Watsons Bay by Bus

-- The Prime Ministers Favourite Bus route
+- Our Ex-Prime Ministers Favourite Bus route